Coastal Passage-making, South Africa

 Once you have entered South Africa through an official Port of Entry and completed your clearing-in procedure with Port Health, Customs and Immigration, you do not need to complete health declarations or to visit Immigration or Customs for entry into any further port along the coast while coastal passage-making.

-It is, however, important that you complete the relevant yacht club’s departure or flight plan, that you call ahead to Port Control in the next port, and call the next marina or yacht club for berthing.
+It is, however, important that you complete the departure plan, Passage plan that will notify the next port and marina or yacht club for berthing.
 This is especially valid over the Nov/Dec period, as the berths fill very quickly.
+It also provides information in a case of emergency.

-The notes below are basic, just as a guideline for some of the ports and harbours along the South African coast.
-Please use your own initiative to expand your knowledge!
+The notes below are basic, just as a guideline for some of the lesser ports and harbours along the South African coast.
+Please use your own initiative to expand your knowledge, and if possible, send us feedback if you discover something of interest!

 St Francis Bay: anchor off the marina if a berth is not available.
 Sandy flat bottom.
 Very sheltered.
 Port St Francis is a privately owned harbour, with fishermen on one side, yachts on the other.
 34°11'2.4"S 24°52'13"E (approx.)